jayinai/ml-interview/README.md

 In practice, tuning random forest entails having a large number of trees (the more the better, but always consider computation constraint).
 Also, `min_samples_leaf` (The minimum number of samples at the leaf node)to control the tree size and overfitting.
 Always CV the parameters.

+**Feature importance**

+In a decision tree, important features are likely to appear closer to the root of the tree.
+We can get a feature's importance for random forest by computing the averaging depth at which it appears across all trees in the forest.

 [back to top](#machine-learning)